 How to get to Sokcho Tourist & Fishery Market:

 Get to Sokcho Express Bus Terminal Bus Stop and take Bus #1, 1-1, 7, 7-1, 9-1, or 88 and get off at Sokcho Tourist & Fishery Market Bus Stop.

 Jungang Market is located in Gangneung city.
 It is also in Gangwon Province.
 It is more modern than other Korean traditional markets that offer a wide variety of local and fresh food.
-The market itself is divided into 2 main sections.
+The market itself is divided into two main sections.
 The first section sells traditional Korean goods and the second section is a seafood market.
 In addition, the second floor offers a variety of restaurants and coffee shops.
 It offers a truly open-air market experience in Korea.
 They sell everything from food to clothing.

 How to get to Gangneung Jungang Market:

 Go to the Gangneung Intercity Bus Terminal.
 From there, take Bus #202 and get off at Sinyeong Theater Bus Stop, about five stops.
 Walk straight until you reach an alley, and then make a right.
 Walk straight until you pass the 4-way intersection.

 Jeju Dongmun Market

 Those that are looking to travel to Jeju Island need to make sure to add Jeju Dongmun Market to their list of places to visit.
 This traditional market is Jeju’s largest and oldest open night market.
 The market is set up like a traditional Korean market with stalls selling fresh produce, meats, and prepared foods.
 It’s a great place to try local specialties like samgyetang (ginseng chicken soup) and black hog pork.
 The market is also good for picking up cheap souvenirs like t-shirts and keychains.